 Solar Panels

-Permits for residential solar projects
+Permits required for small solar projects

 Getting started |

-Planning your home solar energy system
+Planning your solar energy system

 Connecting to the City's electric grid